 The Stavig Letters Collection

-The letters document the period between 1880 and 1938.
+The letters document the period between 1881 and 1937.
 Lars' letters from Dakota Territory offer a first-person perspective of the arrival of the railroads on the prairie, changes in agriculture, the advent of aviation, World War I and the Great Depression.
 Knut's letters from Norway tell not only of personal struggles, but also of the state of the Norwegian economy, the dangers of traditional fishing practices of the period and changes in Norwegian culture.
 Woven through the letters are the dreams and aspirations, the joys and griefs of two brothers, one who came to the prairie and one who stayed by the sea.

 Readers Theater production

-"The Stavig Letters: The Story of a Norwegian Immigrant" is a dramatic performance by Dr. Wayne S. Knutson.
-The cast of three includes a narrator and the two brothers, Lars Stavig, who comes to the prairie, and Knut Stavig, who remains in Norway.
-Using direct excerpts from the Stavig letters and basic theater props, the play lasts approximately 70 minutes and can be performed anywhere.
-Over 70 performances have been given throughout the midwest over the past 20 years.
-"The Stavig Letters" is a program of the South Dakota Humanities Speakers Bureau
+The immigrant experience comes to life in this performance by Dr. Wayne S. Knutson.
+The cast of three includes a narrator and the two brothers, Lars Stavig, who came to the prairie and Knut Stavig, who remains in Norway.
+Using excerpts from the Stavig letters and basic theater props, the play can be performed anywhere.
+More than 80 performances have been given throughout the Midwest and in Scandinavia over the past twenty-five years.
+The readers theater is a program of the South Dakota Humanities Speakers Bureau

 about scheduling a performance of The Stavig Letters in your community.